Eric de Kolb: Career

 De Kolb was a sculptor and a collector of ancient art.
 The Metropolitan Museum of Art offered a tour of his home to see his collection on February 20, 1970.
 Eric had a showing of jewelry pieces ranging in value from $20,000 to $40,000 (Aztec Jewelry).
 The jewelry was unwearable because of the softness of 24kt gold.
 De Kolb was asked to sculpt replicas of his ancient jewelry and statue collection.
 He used the "cie perdue" or lost wax process, in which a tiny wax sculpture is converted to a clay form mold.
 The mold is heated until the wax flows out, and then filled with 14kt gold.
 The mold is broken to release the piece, with the result that each cast piece is one of a kind.

 When de Kolb was approached by Bonwit Teller to sell his gold ancient art replica jewelry pieces, he imported Italian craftsmen.
 De Kolb modeled each piece like a sculptor.
 Prices for the pieces ranged from $50 to $390.

 On behalf of the Eric de Kolb Collection, major department stores presented full page ads in major newspapers throughout the United States and Italy.
 Eric de Kolb made many personal appearances.
-Woman's Wear Daily said: "Eric de Kolb designer jewelry collection with Persian, Pre-Columbian, Greek and Etruscan influences based on his own extensive collection of Romanesa, Madonnas, early Greek and Etruscan bronzes, and African sculptures.
+Women's Wear Daily said: "Eric de Kolb designer jewelry collection with Persian, Pre-Columbian, Greek and Etruscan influences based on his own extensive collection of Romanesa, Madonnas, early Greek and Etruscan bronzes, and African sculptures.
 14kt gold with 24kt overlay for ancient gold effect".

 Eric de Kolb is also noted for his design of night clubs and Riviera villas.

 In New York City, Eric de Kolb owned the Gallery d' Hautbarr.
 Throughout the 1960s and 1970s, the famous Bodley Gallery in New York City became a major showcase for Eric de Kolb's work.
 De Kolb was hailed by critics as a modern Cellini for his one-man show of miniature sculptures at the Kleeman Gallery.